The VW Carburettor

 Question - I have a simple question about the Solex 30 PICT/2 carburettor.
 What does the bypass screw do?
 I have screwed it all the way in while it is running and it makes a small difference in the idle but not much.
 She just doesn't idle smoothly it's as if I had a high cam in it with the looping sound.

-Rob responded - The 30PICT/2 is one of the most reliable Solex carburettors.
+Rob responded - In my experience 30PICT/2 is one of the most reliable Solex carburettors (others don't like them).
 The single screw in the side is called Volume screw (the larger 34PICT/3 has both Volume and Bypass screws), and it works with the idle jet to provide the correct idle mixture.
 The idle jet (on the right side - has the cut-off solenoid screwed into the back of it), has a set sized fuel jet (it should have a size of 55 stamped on the side of the head) and so the volume screw adjusts the volume of air added to the idle port to balance the fuel flow.
 Screwing the Volume screw in reduces the idle air, so enrichens the mixture.
 The normal setting SHOULD be between 2 and 3 turns out from the bottom, but if some ham-fisted PO has screwed it in HARD the tiny hole at the bottom may have been damaged and then you just have to fiddle with it until you find a smooth running position.

 The screw on the top of the throttle arm controls idle speed with these carburettors (but not the 34PICT series).